TexasInstruments/ti-d3-mobile-robot-demos/README.md

 Build the ROS packages inside the project Docker container:
 ```
 cd ~/j7ros_home/tid3_ws
-# This is important to use the packages from Robotics SDK
+# this is important to use the packages from Robotics SDK
 source ~/j7ros_home/ros_ws/devel/setup.bash
 catkin_make
 source devel/setup.bash